 (And remember that these stages can apply to many situations in life, such as a breakup, loss of a job, as well as death)

-Denial can happen before or after the loss of a loved one.
-Rather than out-and-out disbelief, a lot of the time your mind will struggle to accept the reality of the situation.
-At this stage, you may feel numb and unable to imagine the thought of life without them
+Denial can happen before or after the loss of something or someone.
+Many times, your mind will struggle to accept the reality of the situation.
+As Healthline explains, it is a defense mechanism that can cause you to feel numb, unable to imagine the thought of life without your loved one.

-As we mentioned, these stages aren't a tick box exercise.
+As we’ve mentioned, these stages won’t necessarily come in a straight line.
 They can come and go in waves and in any order.
-It’s a good idea to appreciate which stage you’re in as this will allow you to process it better and ask for help if needs be.
+It’s a good idea to appreciate wherever you’re at, as this may help you process better.

-If you're struggling with any of the five stages of grief then it’s always a good idea to ask for help, either from a loved one or professionally.
-Make sure you do not suffer in silence.
+If you or someone you know is struggling with any of the five stages of grief, it’s always a good idea to ask for help, either from a loved one or a professional.

 While you're here ...